cponcej/awesome-tech/docs/linux-commands-examples.md

 		less +F filename.log

+- Make less more like more, but still more than more.
+Percent of file in prompt, etc.

+		export LESS='-sCmqPm--Less--(?eEND:%pb\%.)'

+- This environment variable will invoke 'less' with these options when it is used.
+Like when viewing a man page.

+		export LESS="-S -j10 -i"

 - Find out which of your directories(below the current directory) occupy at least 1GB of space. 🌟🌟

 		du -h . | grep "^[0-9\.]\+G"